 Currently, for example, 14 millions of Germans complain of disorders that can be attributed to noise pollution such as hearing loss, tinnitus or sudden hearing loss.
 But chronic noise is not just a matter of hearing.
 It can also lead to numerous other diseases as a constant stress factor.

 Such as sleep disorders, depression, hypertension, myocardial infarction or stroke.
 In addition, the risk of accidents at the workplace increases significantly as the concentration of the employees decreases.
 This makes susceptible to errors.

 What does the law say?

 The so-called noise and vibration protection ordinance (2007) contains the most important regulations for noise protection for workers of all sectors.
 According to this, the employees from 80 dB (A) noise pollution (corresponding to loud rock music) must not only be given an unsupervised hearing protection, but the employees must also be informed about possible hearing damage.

-In addition, they are entitled to appropriate occupational health care.
-"If the noise level is greater than 85 dB (A), mark the area in question with a warning sign where ear protection must be worn.
-In addition to regular occupational health check-ups, dedicated noise abatement measures are required to sustainably reduce the sound pressure, "says occupational safety adviser Martin Zeiml.
+They are also entitled to appropriate occupational medical care.
+“If the noise level is above 85 dB (A), the area in question must be marked with a warning sign in which hearing protection must be worn.
+In addition to regular preventive occupational medical examinations, dedicated noise protection measures are required, through which the sound pressure is sustainably reduced, ”says occupational safety advisor Martin Zeiml.